About the Support at Home Program

 1. Changes for Existing Home Care Recipients

-If you already have a Home Care Package (HCP), you will not have to pay more for your care with the Support at Home Program.
-Australians approved for HCPs before 1 July 2025 will continue to contribute to their care based on the current Home Care Package system—though their care will switch to the new system on that date.
+If you previously had a Home Care Package (HCP), you do not have to pay more for your care under the Support at Home program.
+Australians approved for HCPs before 1 November 2025 contribute to their care at the same rate—their care simply switched to the Support at Home system in November 2025.

-All Home Care Package recipients will automatically transition into the Support at Home program on 1 July and receive a Support at Home budget that matches their Home Care Package.
-That includes Australians on the National Priority System, who will receive Support at Home funding equivalent to the HCP level for which they’ve been approved.
-Reassessment won’t be necessary unless needs have changed.
+All Home Care Package recipients automatically transitioned into the Support at Home program and received a Support at Home budget matching their Home Care Package.
+That includes Australians on the National Priority System, who receive Support at Home funding equivalent to their HCP level.
+Reassessment isn’t necessary unless your needs have changed.
+If you’re not currently receiving funding at the level you need, you can speak to your care provider or request a reassessment and care plan review via My Aged Care.

 2. Support at Home Assessment and Eligibility

-Once the Support at Home program begins, assessments for care will occur through Australia’s new Single Assessment System and utilise the Integrated Assessment Tool (IAT).
+Assessments for care happen through Australia’s new Single Assessment System and utilise the Integrated Assessment Tool (IAT).
 The IAT—which was introduced in July 2024—enables assessors to gather essential information about applicants and deliver more tailored service recommendations.

-If you are a home care applicant, your assessor will also collaborate with you to develop a support plan based on your needs and goals.
-Your support plan will be the basis for the funding and services you can receive.
+If you are a home care applicant, your assessor will also collaborate with you to develop a care plan based on your needs and goals.
+Your care plan is the basis for the funding and services you can receive under Support at Home.

 3. Prioritisation and Wait Times